electrumsv/electrumsv/plugins/ledger/README.md

 ---

-### Using Ledger Nano S with Electron-Cash
+### Using Ledger Nano S with Electrum-SV

 1. Connect your Ledger device to USB
 2. Enter your PIN code
 3. Open the Bitcoin Cash application on the Ledger (required for Nano S and Blue)
 4. Disable the "Browser support" setting in this application (required for Nano S and Blue)
-5. Launch Electron-Cash and start the new wallet wizard:
+5. Launch Electrum-SV and start the new wallet wizard:
     * Select "Use a Hardware Device" - press Next
     * Select your Ledger device - press Next
     * Select your desired Wallet Derivation (or leave default value for Bitcoin Cash)
        - If you want to use legacy Bitcoin addresses use m/44'/0'/0'
        - If you want to use Bitcoin Cash addresses use m/44'/145'/0'
 6. ???
 7. PROFIT!!!
-(Your Bitcoin wallet should now open in Electron-Cash)
+(Your Bitcoin wallet should now open in Electrum-SV)

 ---